cmseguin/rollup-plugin-react-scoped-css/README.md

 ```scss
 .a::v-deep .b { /* ... */ }
 ```
-This is primarly for backwards compatibility, we recommend the `:deep` selector.
+This is primarly for backwards compatibility, we recommend the `::deep` selector.
 ### Dynamically Generated Content
 DOM content created with dangerouslySetInnerHTML are not affected by scoped styles, but you can still style them using deep selectors.